 As your local High Speed Internet provider, it is important to Big River Communications that we provide you with details about our network and the services you subscribe to.
 We are committed to providing Internet services that support innovation, investment, job creation, economic growth, competition and free expression.
 In some cases, high-speed bandwidth and network resources require management to facilitate delivery of these services.
 This information regarding our network management practices and the performance and commercial terms of our High Speed Internet access services will help you make informed choices regarding the purchase and use of our services, in accordance with the Rules of the Federal Communications Commission.
 This document is intended to be informational and does not replace or alter the legal terms and conditions of our Service Agreement.

-This information describes what is currently in place.
+This information describes policies currently in place.
 We continue to evaluate our network practices to ensure the best Internet service possible.
 This information is subject to change and will be updated accordingly.

-Big River Communications has deployed network congestion management techniques to our LTE Wireless network to improve network capacity to benefit the greatest number of customers.
-Bandwidth allocated to streaming video, flash video and peer-to-peer file sharing applications is managed to reduce network congestion.
+Big River Communications has deployed network congestion management techniques to our Internet access network to improve network capacity to benefit the greatest number of customers.
+Bandwidth allocated to streaming video, flash video and peer-to-peer file sharing applications may be managed to reduce network congestion.

-This LTE Network Management Policy was put in place to prioritize Real-time Telephone, general Internet traffic over streaming applications and then to prioritize streaming applications over bulk download applications at the aggregate level on our Wireless Network.
+This Internet Network Policy was put in place to prioritize Real-time Telephone, general Internet traffic over streaming applications and then to prioritize streaming applications over bulk download applications at the aggregate level on Big River’s Network.
 No one traffic type gets insufficient bandwidth.
-In addition data cached for streaming applications is managed to control the volume of date cached and not transmitting data for videos that are terminated or not viewed by end user.
+In addition data cached for streaming applications is managed to control the volume of data cached and not transmitting data for videos that are terminated or not viewed by end user.
+For wireless Internet access customers, the effect of wireless network management processes is improved wireless network performance for all wireless customers.
 Streaming video will be limited to standard definition viewing.
 Peer-to-Peer file transfer application speed will be limited to 1.5Mb.
-The effect of Wireless network management process is improved wireless network performance for our wireless customers.

 Residential customers are prohibited from operating a web server, FTP server, file server or game server or running any other server applications or providing network or host services to others.